I've been looking into why I do the art that I do!

 I had my first child when I was 23 years.
 We had her baptism when she was 5 months old.
 At this time my husbands grandma was fighting breast cancer.
 She was such a lovely lady, very caring and always happy to see us.
 She made me feel very welcome in the family.
 The whole family believe she made sure she lived long enough to see Zoe baptised.
 She looked lovely at the baptism, but she must have been in a lot of pain.
 A remarkable lady.
 She unfortunately died a few weeks after this.

-Then my husbands aunty was ill for a few months and wanted to stay at home.
+Then my husbands aunty was terminally ill for a few months and wanted to stay at home.
 I spent a few weeks looking after her.
 Again she was an extraordinary person.
 Yet another feather landed on my knee as she passed away.
 Unfortunately I wasn't there as she passed, but I had a sign.
 A feather!

 The next, the most difficult for me to talk about, is my grandson.
 This is still raw, even after nearly 4 years, as I'm sure you can imagine.
-It wasn't just the fact that he was born by C-section only 24 weeks into the pregnancy, but my daughter was in intensive care, due to having pre eclampsia.
+It wasn't just the fact that he was born by C-section at only 24 weeks into the pregnancy, but my daughter was in intensive care, due to having pre eclampsia.
 The doctors couldn't get her blood pressure to stabilise.
 She was in intensive care for a week after the C-section.
 As you can imagine this was a scary intense time for use all.
 I visited her and Frank every day.
 Driving a 3 hour round trip every day.
 After what seemed like forever she was moved onto a ward.
 Unfortunately after a very brave fight, Frank lost his fight and died at 17 days old.
 As we left the hospital that night after saying good bye to him a feather joined us in the lift of the hospital!
 Then another in the car!

 The feather may mean different things to different people.
 There always seems to be a feather landing on or near me when I have lost a loved one.